Dyserth Environmental Group works closely with various groups, including:- Cadwyn Clwyd

 In May 2016

-The group is working with the National Plant Monitoring Scheme on plant surveys in a few areas near the village
+The group has worked with the National Plant Monitoring Scheme on plant surveys in a few areas near the village

 19th February 2017 - Ten Swift nest boxes were put up around the village, celebrating the British Trust for Ornithology National Nest Box Week.
 These were are addition to ten installed elsewhere by Mike & Dave.